Brixton Cycles: History

-The shop first opened in a small space in 435-437 Coldharbour Lane two years after the Brixton Uprising, at a point that many other businesses had left the area.
+The shop first opened in a small space in 433 before moving to 435-437 Coldharbour Lane two years after the Brixton Uprising, at a point that many other businesses had left the area.
 A founding intention was to make a positive social impact in the area following the uprising.

 Early brands sold by the shop at this time included Specialized, Bicycle Chain, Marin and Kona.
 Local wheelmaker Sam the wheels was an early customer.